kyma-project/busola/examples/pizzas/README.md

 ## Overview

-The `pizzas` example showcases the Busola's extensibility feature.
+The `pizzas` example showcases Busola's extensibility feature.

-The `configuration` directory consists of two CustomResourceDefinitions (CRDs) and two ConfigMaps that store the information about the extensibility configuration.
+The [`configuration`](https://github.com/kyma-project/busola/tree/main/examples/pizzas/configuration) directory consists of two CustomResourceDefinitions (CRDs) and two ConfigMaps that store the information about the extensibility configuration.

-The `samples` directory includes YAML files with examples of the above CRDs.
+The [`samples`](https://github.com/kyma-project/busola/tree/main/examples/pizzas/configuration) directory includes YAML files with examples of the above CRDs.

 ## Installation

 To test the extensibility feature using the Pizzas example, upload all the YAML files from the `configuration` and `samples` directories to your cluster.
-You can use the following commands:
+Follow the steps:

 1. Access your cluster using kubectl.
 Download kubeconfig.yaml from the SAP BTP cockpit and export it in your terminal: